Bash-mocart/gbh-api/README.md

 ```

-Builds are discarded after one day using a Build Discarder jenkins plugin https://plugins.jenkins.io/build-discarder/
+Builds are discarded after one day using a Build Discarder jenkins plugin https://plugins.jenkins.io/build-discarder/.
+Be sure to install it.

 ```
 pipeline {